hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Tooltips

 Labels within the Table column should be clear, concise, and straightforward.
-In the case that more context or details are necessary a [Tooltip](/components/tooltip) can be used in conjunction with the label, but should be used sparingly and as a last resort.
+In the case that more context or details are necessary, a [Tooltip](/components/tooltip) can be used in conjunction with the label but should be used sparingly and as a last resort.

 ![Tooltips in a Header Column](/assets/components/table/table-tooltip-example.png)